-Because the current and relocated extension clinics are located only 1.4 miles (and four (4) minutes' travel time) from each other, it is expected that the relocated site will serve the same patients as the existing site.
+Because the current and relocated extension clinics are located only miles (and minutes' travel time) from each other, it is expected that the relocated site will serve the same patients as the existing site.
 Also, because ample transportation options are available to residents, this project will not result in decreased access to services.
 In fact, the opposite is expected - this project is expected to improve access to these services by providing a larger space in which to serve the Center's growing patient population.

 The relocated extension clinic will be located in 4,500 square feet of leased space.
-The proposed site is located within one (1) block of and in close proximity to a local teen dropin center.
+The proposed site is located within kingston remains a high priority for increased outreach to teens and greater access to the services of PPMHV, which is the main reason for maintaining the extension clinic in Kingston.